Convergence analysis of a solver for the linear Poisson--Boltzmann model: Introduction

-A special domain decomposition (dd) method was developed in 2013 by Canc\`es, Maday, and Stamm for the COSMO model in van der Waals cavity \cite{cances2013domain}, called ddCOSMO, which is meshless and could perform up to three orders of magnitude faster than the equivalent algorithm in Gaussian as shown in \cite{lipparini2013fast,lipparini2014quantum,lipparini2014quantum2}.
-This method highlights that the solute cavity $\Omega$ is decomposed into balls and the original problem is changed to be a group of easy-to-solve Laplace subproblems defined in balls.
-Later, the ddCOSMO solver has been generalized to the PCM and LPB models respectively called ddPCM \cite{stamm2016new} and ddLPB methods \cite{quan2019domain}, as well as the PCM with smooth interface \cite{Quan2016760,quan2018domain}.
+A special domain decomposition (dd) method for the COSMO model in van der Waals (VDW) cavity was developed in 2013 by Canc\`es, Maday, and Stamm \cite{cances2013domain}.
+This method, called ddCOSMO, is meshless and can perform up to three orders of magnitude faster than the equivalent algorithm in Gaussian, as shown in \cite{lipparini2013fast,lipparini2014quantum,lipparini2014quantum2}.
+The ddCOSMO method decomposes the solute cavity $\Omega$ into balls and transforms the original problem into a group of easy-to-solve Laplace subproblems defined in these balls.
+Since its development, the ddCOSMO solver has been generalized to the PCM and LPB models, respectively, resulting in the ddPCM \cite{stamm2016new} and ddLPB methods \cite{quan2019domain}.
+Additionally, the method has been extended to the PCM with smooth interface \cite{Quan2016760,quan2018domain}.

-On the convergence analysis, ddCOSMO method has linear scaling with respect to the number of atoms and the first results on these scaling properties in a simplified setting can be found in a series of works by Ciaramella and Gander \cite{ciaramella2017analysis,ciaramella2018analysis,ciaramella2018analysis2}.
-Recently, Reusken and Stamm propose specific geometrical descriptors and show how the convergence rate of ddCOSMO solver depends on them \cite{reusken2021analysis}.
-Despite plenty of works on the convergence of ddCOSMO, the convergence of ddLPB is still challenging.
-The difficulty of this convergence lies in the interior-exterior iteration.
-At each iteration, the ddLPB method first solves the interior Poisson equation and the exterior screening Poission equation respectively, with the same Dirichlet boundary condition on $\partial \Omega$ obtained from the previous iteration.
-Then it updates this Dirichlet boundary condition based on the resolved solutions.
-This procedure is repeated until some stopping criterion is reached.
+Regarding the convergence analysis, the ddCOSMO method exhibits linear scaling with respect to the number of atoms and the first results on these scaling properties in a simplified setting can be found in a series of works by Ciaramella and Gander \cite{ciaramella2017analysis,ciaramella2018analysis,ciaramella2018analysis2}.
+Recently, Reusken and Stamm proposed specific geometrical descriptors and demonstrated how the convergence rate of the ddCOSMO solver depends on them \cite{reusken2021analysis}.
+In the ddLPB method, the transmission problem defined by the interior Poisson equation and the exterior screening Poisson equation are solved iteratively by solving only two interior problems defined by the (screening) Poisson equations, with the same Dirichlet boundary condition on $\partial \Omega$ obtained from the previous iteration.
+After each iteration, this Dirichlet boundary condition is then updated by the screening single layer potential based on the resolved solutions.
+This process is repeated until a stopping criterion is reached.
+Despite the good numerical performance of ddLPB method, its convergence analysis remains unknown.

-Note that in the classical works \cite{lions1988schwarz,lions1990schwarz}, Lions study the Schwarz alternating methods for overlapping and nonoverlapping bounded subdomains respectively, which are nevertheless not our case due to the existence of unbounded exterior subdomain $\Omega^{\mathsf c}$.
-See Figure \ref{fig:domain} for a schematic diagram of different types of domain decomposition.
-The unboundedness of $\Omega^{\mathsf c}$ makes the convergence analysis challenging.